AdobeDocs/audience-manager.fr-FR/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-update-status.md

 # Status Updates for Metadata Files{#status-updates-for-metadata-files}

 The S3 status directory holds a `.info` file with success and failure information about your uploaded files.
-Le fichier contient des données au format JSON avec des résultats d&#39;état dans un tableau.
+Le fichier contient des données au format JSON avec des résultats d'état dans un tableau.

 The contents of your `.info` file will look similar to this example.